Migrate legacy eDiscovery searches and holds to the Microsoft 365 compliance center

 After the case is created, you can create the hold and associate it with the case that you created in the previous step.
 It's important to remember that you must create both a case hold policy and a case hold rule.
 If the case hold rule isn't created after you created case hold policy, the eDiscovery hold will not be created and any content won't be placed on hold.

 Run the following commands to re-create the eDiscovery hold that you want to migrate.
 These examples use the properties from In-Place Hold from Step 3 that you want to migrate.
 The first command creates a new case hold policy and saves the properties to a variable.
 The second command creates the corresponding case hold rule.

 $policy = New-CaseHoldPolicy -Name $search.Name -Case $case.Identity -ExchangeLocation $search.SourceMailboxes

-$rule = New-CaseHoldRule -Name $search.Name -Policy $policy.Identity
+New-CaseHoldRule -Name $search.Name -Policy $policy.Identity

 Step 6: Verify the eDiscovery hold

 To make sure there were no issues in creating the hold, it's good to check that the hold distribution status is successful.
 Distribution means that the hold has been applied to all the content locations specified in the ExchangeLocation parameter in the previous step.
 To do this, you can run the Get-CaseHoldPolicy cmdlet.
-Because the properties saved to the $policy variable that you created in the previous step are not automatically updated in the variable, you need to rerun the cmdlet to verify that distribution is successful.
+Because the properties saved to the $policy variable that you created in the previous step aren't automatically updated in the variable, you need to rerun the cmdlet to verify that distribution is successful.
 It can take between 5 minutes and 24 hours for case hold policies to be successfully distributed.